Pogayo/Optimizing-an-ML-Pipeline---Azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about customers of a certain bank as it relates to a marketing campaign.
+We seek to predict if a customer will subscribe to a product.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The
 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**